LittleFrog1959/ioController/README.md

 1. Exchange information with the IO Controllers.
 1. Run an emulation of the "real world" in a number of scenarios
 1. Run RF which manages the tests and collects / presents results

+## Real time?
+Well no...
+It's not real time...
+The response of the system to I/O state changes is about 250mS which is not really real time is it?